DOSull/Spatial-Analysis-and-Modelling/labs/point-pattern-analysis/01-ppa-in-spatstat.Rmd

 ```

 You can find out more about each dataset by typing

 ```{r}
 ?cells
 ```

 Give the datasets shorter names, to save on typing:

 ```{r}
 ce <- cells
 jp <- japanesepines
 rw <- redwoodfull
 ```

-It’s nice to see the patterns alongside one another, so set up the plot window for a row of three plots
+It's nice to see the patterns alongside one another, so set up the plot window for a row of three plots

 ```{r}
 par(mfrow=c(1,3))
 plot(ce)